-By that point, I knew that we were going to hit the 2 hour and 15 minute mark Guinness had set for us to set the record and I didn’t want to be so uptight about the race they missed out on a fun time, which is what running had been to that point.
+By that point, I knew that we were going to hit the two hour and 15 minute mark Guinness had set for us to set the record and I didn’t want to be so uptight about the race that they missed out on a fun time, which is what running had been to that point.
 Did you hear me?
 It needed to be enjoyable for all of us!
 For some people, that is going as fast as humanly possible but for me it was finding a happy medium between “enjoyable” and “challenge”

-I don’t think I would have called it a day at this point or anything but it sure was a blessing to see you one of my friends, Britt, from Fayetteville Running Club on the course.
+I don’t think I would have called it a day at this point or anything but it sure was a blessing to see you one of my friends, Brittany, from Fayetteville running club on the course.
 She had shown up that day specifically to run me into the finish.
 She asked my permission to do so and it was greatly appreciated.
 She jumped off the course again when I had about a quarter mile to go but it was exactly what I needed.
 I’m telling you, the running community in Fayetteville is like none other I’ve ever experienced.
 The people are just amazing and really feel like family.
 This is one of many examples I have.

-We crossed the line in 2 hours and 1 minute, just shy of my sub 2 hour running goal.
-Nonetheless, it was enough to earn us a Guinness World Record!
-Additionally, we were able to raise over $5000 for the NICU.
+We crossed the line into hours and one minute, just shy of my sub to our running goal.
+Nonetheless, it was enough to earn us a Guinness world record additionally, we were able to raise over $5000 for the Cape fear Valley Health Nicu.